Azure/azure-init/README.md

 The agent communicates with the Azure Instance Metadata Service (IMDS) to retrieve VM-specific configuration data, and then applies the appropriate configurations to the Linux system.

-For a detailed architectural overview, see [Architecture Documentation](doc/architecture.md).

 ## Supported Distros

 Azure-init is fully tested and supported on: